andreashauschild/openttd-server/README.md

 ![Github last-commit](https://img.shields.io/github/last-commit/andreashauschild/openttd-server)

 # Welcome to  OpenTTD Server
-This Docker container allows you to host multiple instances of an OpenTTD dedicated server in a single container, providing an efficient and convenient environment for hosting these servers.
+This Docker container allows you to host multiple instances of OpenTTD dedicated servers in a single container, providing an efficient and convenient environment for hosting these servers.

+This documentation expect a basic knowledge of docker (expose ports and volumes).

+The current state of this Project is `BETA`.
+Hosting works and every function was tested but as you now a developer should not test his own software.
+Please create an issue if something needs to be fixed.

 It provides the following features: